Ending the sale of new petrol, diesel and hybrid cars and vans: consultation response

 - Legislating an ambitious phase-out date for ICEs will accelerate the transition which is already underway, driving decarbonisation, placing the UK as a worldwide leader in this industry and bring benefits to consumers and UK plc.

-- We strongly urge earlier dates for ending sales through a phased approach potentially with multiple phase out dates and time-limited derogations as part of comprehensive plan.
+- We strongly urge earlier dates for ending sales through a phased approach potentially with multiple phase out dates and time-limited derogations as part of a comprehensive plan.

 The definition of what should be phased out

-- Phasing out of ICEs needs to be tailored to accomodate Plug-in Hybrid Electric Vehicles (PHEVs).
+- Phasing out of ICEs needs to be tailored to accommodate Plug-in Hybrid Electric Vehicles (PHEVs).
 Policy must be designed to minimise emissions from PHEVs through, for example, obligations on manufacturers to improve emissions performance of PHEVs, ensuring these vehicles’ batteries have a reasonable range and that consumers use and recharge the electric battery.
 If this cannot be achieved, then the ban on PHEV sales should be sooner rather than later.

 - Electricity markets and policy – Substantial reform of electricity markets and associated policy is needed in order to fully reveal the value of flexibility, particularly on the demand-side (including EVs), along with enabling its capture by EV owners/users and aggregators.